japila-books/spark-sql-internals/docs/spark-sql-properties.md

 Use [SQLConf.useObjectHashAggregation](SQLConf.md#useObjectHashAggregation) method to access the current value.

-| [[spark.sql.files.ignoreCorruptFiles]] *spark.sql.files.ignoreCorruptFiles*

-Controls whether to ignore corrupt files (`true`) or not (`false`).
-If `true`, the Spark jobs will continue to run when encountering corrupted files and the contents that have been read will still be returned.

-Default: `false`

-Use [SQLConf.ignoreCorruptFiles](SQLConf.md#ignoreCorruptFiles) method to access the current value.

-a| [[spark.sql.files.ignoreMissingFiles]] *spark.sql.files.ignoreMissingFiles*

-Controls whether to ignore missing files (`true`) or not (`false`).
-If `true`, the Spark jobs will continue to run when encountering missing files and the contents that have been read will still be returned.

-Default: `false`

-Use [SQLConf.ignoreMissingFiles](SQLConf.md#ignoreMissingFiles) method to access the current value.

 | [[spark.sql.files.maxPartitionBytes]] *spark.sql.files.maxPartitionBytes*

 The maximum number of bytes to pack into a single partition when reading files.